painting a room

 4. Remove Furniture and Cover Non-Removable items in Plastic

 Ensure you have plenty of room to paint, as cramped conditions can lead to accidents.
-The ideal solution is to remove all the furniture from your room, but that is not always feasible.
+The ideal solution is to remove all the furniture from your room, but that’s not always feasible.

 If you cannot remove all your furniture, create furniture stacks in the centre of the room.
 Cover tables with cardboard or old linens and stack chairs on top.
 Cover your furniture stack(s) with plastic and use duct tape to hold it together.

-Ensure furniture stack(s) does not prevent you from getting to any part of the ceiling, walls or skirting.
+Ensure the furniture stack(s) don’t prevent you from getting to any part of the ceiling, walls or skirting.
 To test this, climb a step ladder with a roller in hand and check you can easily reach any part of your ceiling.

 Cover all non-removable items in plastic sheets so no parts are exposed to stray paint.